 Interested researchers must fulfil the MSCA PF eligibility requirements*

-• They must have a maximum of eight years of experience in research, from the date of the award of their PhD.
+- They can have a maximum of eight years of experience in research, from the date of the award of their PhD.

 MSCA PF – FINANCIAL SUPPORT*